cole-cp/cole-cp.github.io/_pages/research.md

 permalink: /
 title: "Overview and Research"
 ---
+/*
+NEW COMMENTARY HERE
 I am an economist with the U.S. Treasury Deparment in Washington D.C..
 I graduated with my Ph.D. in economics from the Universty of Michigan in 2021.
+My research is primarily in labor economics, public economics, economic demography and applied econometrics.
+This website describes my previous and current research and my teaching history, and offers my CV.
+*/

+I am a Ph.D. candidate at the University of Michigan on the job market in 2020-2021.
+I expect to graduate later in 2021.
 My research is primarily in labor economics, public economics, economic demography and applied econometrics.
 This website describes my previous and current research and my teaching history, and offers my CV.

 ## Published Research ##
 How Well Do Record Linkage Algorithms Perform?
 Lessons from U.S. Historical Data